New Build Regulations for Insulation

 Types of New Build Insulation Regulations

-As previously mentioned, different applications of insulation in different areas require a certain level of thermal insulation, a certain minimum U-Value.
+As previously mentioned, different applications of insulation in different areas require a certain level of thermal insulation, a certain maximum U-Value.
 Below exemplifies the levels of U-Values necessary for various insulation applications.

 - Loft Insulation